Red Hawks on a roll; CVCC baseball team wins four conference series in a row

 Wake Tech 11, Catawba Valley 10 (10 innings)

-A sac fly by Wayne Mine in the 10th lifted the Eagles to an extras-inning victory against the Red Hawks in game one of the set on Friday.
+A sacrifice fly by Wayne Mine in the 10th lifted the Eagles to an extras-inning victory against the Red Hawks in game one of the set on Friday.

 First baseman Reece Landmark paced Catawba Valley in game one, tallying a team-best three hits, including a home run, and four RBI.
 Shortstop Walker Waters added a hit and three RBI, while designated hitter Graham Dalton went 2-for-4 with two RBI.